This is a glossary of terms used in Sysudoku posts and pages.

 Sysudoku Basic – starting procedures in Sysudoku to find subsets and clues and slink markings, along with all candidates.

 toxic set – a set of candidates determined by a pattern to have at least one true candidate.
-A candidate seeing the whole set is false.
+A candidate seeing the whole set is removed.

-trial – A true or false test of a set of logically related candidates, trial-and-error – a Sudoku term generally applied to trying out guesses, i.e. assertions not derived logically from existing candidates.
+trial-and-error – a sudoku term generally applied to trying out guesses, i.e. assertions not derived logically from existing candidates.

-trial trace – A trace for identifying a contradiction in the shortest chains of inferences.
+trial trace – A trace for identifying a contradiction in the shortest chains of inferences(see Sysdsoku Traces).

 true candidate – A candidate that is in the solution.